patrickvecchio/CustomConfigurationProviders/README.md

 ### How it works

-Add the provider along with an AwsSecretsManager client (this is to allow for injecting mock versions or other versions of the client) and the name of the key you chose to put in your appsettings (e.g. "AwsSecret"):
+Add the provider along with an AwsSecretsManager client (this is to allow for injecting mock versions or other versions of the client) and the name of the placeholder key you chose to put in your appsettings (e.g. "AwsSecret"):

 ```csharp
     var configurationBuilder = new ConfigurationBuilder();